jagumiel/Cypress-PSoC4/README.md

 # Cypress-PSoC4

 This repository contains some **examples to start with Cypress PSoC 4** platform.
-I have followed the tutorials from **"Cypress Academy: PSoC 101"**, you can find them on the following YouTube's list: https://www.youtube.com/watch?v=LrXXpQr1itY&list=PLX6sqqUB8iOjsMfGEDcsPSuYLEFCh50Hr
+I have followed the tutorials from **"Cypress Academy: PSoC 101"**, you can find them on the following [YouTube's list](https://www.youtube.com/watch?v=LrXXpQr1itY&list=PLX6sqqUB8iOjsMfGEDcsPSuYLEFCh50Hr).

 I think Cypress made a great work, the tutorials were short and easy to follow, and are the base for more complex developments in the future.
 If you are getting familiar with the PSoC platform, I encourage you to watch them.